March 15, 2026

 The 2nd edition of "God and Horrendous Suffering" is now available as PAPERBACK book!!!

 That's right, finally!
 The 2nd edition of "God and Horrendous Suffering" is now available as a PAPERBACK book!!!
-Be one the very first readers to get it.
+Be one of the very first readers to get it.
 JUST CLICK HEREIf you want a Kindle ebook instead, CLICK HERE.
 If you want to see the Preface, Blurbs, Contents, Introduction, and read about the contributors, CLICK HERE.
 I'm very excited.
 Please spread the word!
 I thank everyone that helped make this happen, especially the expert contributors to this anthology!!

 January 09, 2026